Search Results

 • “Recurring” statement (if recurring)

 * The Terms & Conditions referenced here are not general company T&Cs, but rather T&Cs specific to short code and have unique requirements to meet compliance standards.
-See the Short Code T&Cs Article located below.
+See the Terms and Conditions Requirements Article.

 NOTE: All of the above should be located before/above the submit button or signature line, including the links to Terms and Privacy Policy.
 Links to Terms and Privacy Policy located in the page’s footer or anywhere below the submit do not meet compliance standards.